n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 2. Create a class for the node
 3. Within the node class, create a `description` object, which defines the node.

-detailsA programmatic-style node also has an `execute()` method, which reads incoming data and parameters, then builds a request.
+A programmatic-style node also has an `execute()` method, which reads incoming data and parameters, then builds a request.
 The declarative style handles this using the `routing` key in the `properties` object, within `descriptions`.

 ### Outline structure for a declarative-style node